withings/stilgar/doc/design.md

 There are a handful of resources which need to be shared in Stilgar:

-- The TCP streams to beanstalkd, used by all API routes.
 - The TCP streams to Clickhouse
 - The Clickhouse in-memory cache
 - ...